 N88 W16683 Main Street, Menomonee Falls

-Featuring a moist cookie with distinct almost flavor and dyed Easter eggs.
+Featuring a moist cookie with distinct almond flavor and dyed Easter eggs.
 Traditional shapes of baskets and crosses.

 Scordato Bakery Inc.